jerrytigerxu/AVT-SOSO/CIF-Automation/README.md

 - **PAC Phase** (12/23-30)
   - Ensure the form is accessible and optimized for various devices
   - Consider incorporating features like conditional logic, progress bars, and a "save and continue later" option
-  - Research ways to save the form results as PDFs (so they can be filed away in OneDrive)
+  - Research ways to save the form results as PDFs (so they can be filed away in OneDrive) (maybe after filling them out they get automatically saved somewhere)